-The Department of Higher Education (DHE), in partnership with public higher education institutions in Massachusetts, is focusing its efforts on three strategies to increase the numbers of students graduating with degrees and certificates.1 The "Big Three" Completion Plan goals include: Boost College Completion Rates, Close Achievement Gaps, and Attract and Graduate More Students from Underserved Populations.

-More recently, the Board of Higher Education (BHE) has adopted an enhanced focus on advancing equitable outcomes for students attending public higher education institutions in the Commonwealth.
-The Board seeks to significantly raise the enrollment, attainment and long-term success outcomes among under-represented student populations.
-It intends to use an equity lens priority to guide campus and system performance measurement and promote initiatives and policies that collectively expand success for residents and for our economy and society.
+The Department of Higher Education (DHE) and the Board, in partnership with public higher education institutions in Massachusetts, is focusing its efforts to increase the numbers of students graduating with degrees and certificates.
+More recently, the BHE has adopted an enhanced focus on advancing equitable outcomes for students attending public higher education institutions in the Commonwealth.
+The Board seeks to significantly raise the enrollment, attainment and long-term success outcomes among underrepresented student populations.
+The Board intends to use an equity lens priority to guide campus and system performance measurement and promote initiatives and policies that collectively expand success for residents and for our economy and society.

 One of the most pressing issues that affects both college retention and graduation rates, particularly for traditionally underserved students, is the significant number of students who are required to enroll in developmental education courses despite the fact that they have successfully met all high school graduation requirements.
 Moving this important work forward and using an equity lens will ensure all students, especially those from underrepresented backgrounds, have a stronger chance at earning a postsecondary credential.

 For almost a decade, the Department and Massachusetts public higher education institutions have evolved their approach to developmental education in order to better serve students.
 The DHE has adopted a three-pronged approach to reduce remediation and increase student success (shown in Figure 1).
 Figure 1: Three-Pronged Approach for Transforming Developmental Education in Massachusetts